-Can I use paid time, like vacation or sick leave, at the same time as Paid Family and Medical Leave?
+Can I use paid time, like vacation leave or sick leave, at the same time as Paid Family and Medical Leave?

 You may use paid time off at the same time as Paid Family and Medical Leave but it may affect your benefit payment.
-Please see the "File a weekly claim" section for more information.
+Please see the "Weekly claims and payments" section for more information.